Health Library

 • Is a two-stage reconstruction:

 It is a complex surgery, and the child needs to be mentally prepared for it.
 Children need to be around age 7 or 8 before having this surgery.
-It’s best to wait until a child has grown, to match the ears in size as much as possible.
+It’s best to wait until this age, to match the ears in size as much as possible.

-A child also needs to be emotionally mature enough and excited to have this surgery.
+A child also needs to be emotionally mature enough and understand the reasons to have this surgery.

 After Surgery